LeonardoResearchGroup/NetInt/README.md

 # NetInt.
 Networked Interaction Visualization in Java #

 NetInt is a Java-based node-link visualization prototype designed to visualize all kinds of directed graphs.
-It was originally developed to analyze financial communities of hundreds of thousands of bank clients clustered by their money transactions.

 It supports the visual discovery of patterns across the entire dataset by displaying disjoint clusters of vertices that could be filtered, zoomed in or drilled down interactively.
 The graphical user interface allows the user to get a nested interactive structure by choosing the clustering attribute from a list of categorical vertex attributes.